SampleEnvironment/frappy/README.md

 Frappy: Framework for programming secnodes in Python
 ====================================================

-Frappy is a Pyhthon-framework for writing SECoP servers (called SECNodes or Nodes) and Clients.
+Frappy is a Python-framework for writing SECoP servers (called SECNodes or Nodes) and Clients.
 It comes with its own Graphical client and a collection of example Nodes.
 It is able to use TCP and Serial connections.